 We solve each of the two models numerically, feeding the actual unemployment and revenue series from the data (normalized as explained above) for each country.
 The model solution determines the optimal path for savings and consumption expenditure in the saving only model and the optimal insurance transfers (positive or negative), consumption, and promised utility in the risk-sharing model, for each year 2000 to 2019.
-We then convert back the model units into euros (see Tables A1 and A2 in Appendix A) and add up the resulting monetary values, for example, to compute the yearly total unemployment rates and between median revenue (the normalized resource unit in the model) and bln euros for each country.
+We then convert back the model units into euros (see Tables A1 and A2 in Appendix A) and add up the resulting monetary values, for example, to compute the yearly total insurance payment flows (contributions or payouts) and the cumulative balance (surplus or deficit) for the risk-sharing platform in any year (see the next section for details).
+The simulation results allow us to quantify how much consumption smoothing results from having access to the risk-sharing platform compared to in the saving-only baseline where each country self-insures on its own.